oblac/jodd-site/content/madvoc/3+actions.md

     }
 ~~~~~

-is mapped simply to: `/index.html`.
-If more than one default method name
-is used, *Madvoc* will either take the last one, or will throw an
-exception indicating duplicated action paths (depending on
-configuration).
-Furthermore, default action names are part of global
-*Madvoc* configuration and can be customized as needed.
+Default action names are part of global *Madvoc* configuration and can be customized as needed.

-Alternatively, `@Action` annotation value element may be set to NONE
+Alternatively, `@Action` annotation value element may be set to `NONE`.
-value.
 Then the method name will be ignored when building action path.
 Therefore, following action has the same action path mapping:

 ~~~~~ java